jinsonvarghese/APTS/standard/2_Safety_Controls/Implementation_Guide.md

 **Implementation:** Deploy independent external watchdog (separate infrastructure) that periodically contacts the penetration test platform and receives health status.
 If no contact for 5 min, send out-of-band alert (SMS, PagerDuty) to incident commander and customer.

 **Key Considerations:**
-- Watchdog must not depend on same infrastructure as penetration test platform
+- Watchdog MUST NOT depend on same infrastructure as penetration test platform
 - Out-of-band alerts ensure notification even if primary systems are down

 **Common Pitfalls:**